The Patient: Patient-Centered Outcomes Research

 The Patient: Patient-Centered Outcomes Research is a quarterly peer-reviewed medical journal dedicated to presenting solely the patient's perspective.
-The journal is published by Adis in collaboration with the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+The journal was published by Adis in collaboration with the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 The first issue of the journal was published in 2008.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.535.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 3.1.

 Abstracting and indexing

 The journal is abstracted and indexed in EMBASE/Excerpta Medica, PsycINFO, RePEc, MEDLINE, CINAHL, Current Contents/Social & Behavioral Sciences, and the Social Sciences Citation Index.